itsAanis/Javascript-Codewars/README.md

 # Javascript-Codewars
 A repository containing all my daily CodeWars challenges.
-It will consist of JavaScript
+It will consist of JavaScript & Typescript